 - Sharing data to other retailers and across other distribution channels

-- How you will update published product information (should changes occur)
+- How you will update published product information (should any changes occur)

-The problem here is that businesses often have different people, teams and agencies all working manually with this information.
-If they’re not quickly communicating updates, they won’t be on the same page, resulting in hold-ups, duplicate work and crucial time wasted.
-The process is also continually impacted by changes to launch dates, stock receiving dates and the availability of samples.
-You must factor all of this into workloads and prioritised within schedules.
+The problem here is that businesses often have different people, teams, and agencies all working manually with this information.
+If they’re not quickly communicating updates, they won’t be on the same page, resulting in hold-ups, duplicate work, and crucial time wasted.
+The process is also continually impacted by changes to launch dates, stock receiving dates, and the availability of samples.
+You must factor all of this into workloads and prioritized within schedules.